 1. Use a tongue cleaner.
 Did you know that each part of the tongue is connected to a bodily organ?
 Thus utilizing a tongue cleaner removes the toxins which have accumulated overnight and stimulates the organs in the morning, so that they function more optimally.
 Upon rising, brush your teeth and scrape your tongue, before ingesting anything.
 A stainless steel tongue scraper is good for all three doshas: Vata, Pitta, and Kapha.
 Kapha people can also use copper tongue cleaners.

 2. Gargle with sesame oil.
-To strengthen the teeth and gums, to help with TMJ, and deter from the appearance of wrinkles, swish some sesame oil around in your mouth for 5-10 minutes.
+To strengthen the teeth and gums, to help with TMJ, and deter from the appearance of wrinkles, swish some herbal mouthwash around in your mouth for 5-10 minutes.
 Do so after you brush your teeth and scrape your tongue.
 After swishing the oil around, you can spit it out.
 Massaging your gums afterwards will be even more beneficial

 3. Add turmeric to your diet.
 Turmeric is one of the most healing spices in your pantry.
 It’s anti-bacterial, a blood purifier, as well as a great digestive, among many other qualities.
 You can start the day (after brushing your teeth and scraping your tongue) by having a glass of warm water with ½ – 1 teaspoon of turmeric powder.
 You can utilize turmeric when cooking your vegetables or lentils.
 Turmeric is also available in tablet and tincture form.